mrbuddhu/Portfolio_V1/README.md

   * free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components)

 # How to contribute to this project or Open Source ?
-Happy Hacktober!
+HHappy Hacktoberfest 2019!
 If you are a beginner, and looking for your first contribution. please follow these steps :-

 ## Note :
 ### Before contributing to this project plese read the ISSUE and then start to contribute for that issue.